marnelfr/back-to-laravel/README.md

 <a href="{{ route('posts.show', ['post_id' => 5]) }}"></a>
 <a href="{{ route('posts.show', [5]) }}"></a>
 ````

+### Using Queue
+If in our application, we send some notification, it may make our application
+because slow.
+This is where queue come in.
+Using **queue**, we can keep our
+application very fast every sending a lot of notification in the middle time.
+To use it,
+- our notification class must implement the **ShouldQueue** interface;
+- we should set up redis (for example) to manage our queue;
+- the value of our env variable **QUEUE_CONNECTION** should be **redis**.

+Once done, our notification wont be sent automatically anymore.
+To make them be sent, we should henceforth execute the cmd
+``sail artisan queue:work``

 ### Eloquent relationships
 Let's get focus on [Eloquent](Eloquent.md)